ibm-cloud-docs/vmwaresolutions/services/zerto_migration.md

 ## Changing the IP configuration of the Windows ZVM and preserving VPG configuration
 {: #zerto_migration_networkconfig}

 The following steps are required only when the Zerto Windows VM network configuration needs to be updated so that it is on the same subnet as the Linux ZVMA.
-Without completing these steps, the migration utility does not communicate with the Linux ZVMA that is hosted on VMware vSphere, while the Windows VM is on {{site.data.keyword.cloud_notm}}.
+Without completing these steps, the migration utility does not communicate with the Linux ZVMA that is hosted on VMware vSphere®, while the Windows VM is on {{site.data.keyword.cloud_notm}}.
 For more information, see [How to change the IP address of a ZVM server and preserve replicated data and VPG configuration](https://help.zerto.com/kb/000004268){: external}.

 1. Export the existing VPG (Virtual Protection Group) data.
    1. Log in to the Windows Zerto UI.